This page describes software and hardware I use. Other people also do such lists. I don’t know why.

 - Visual Studio Code - hackable electron-based code editor.
 Use it when working with Go, Solidity or JS.
 Used Atom before

 - Xcode - Apple’s IDE.
-The only way to do Swift development, but I also use it when I need to write some C++ code or build Unity project for iOS
+Mostly used to build Unity project for iOS

 - Unity - my favourite real-time 3D development platform.
 Use it for my work and hobby games and apps